SSI BENEFITS FOR LOW BIRTH WEIGHT INFANTS

 Many low birth weight babies are also born prematurely.
 However, prematurity is not needed to prove that your infant should be paid SSI benefits.
 Instead, the SSA only looks at the birth weight of the newly born baby.
 The SSA considers low birth weight in infants from the time they are born to the age of 1.
 Low birth weight is 2000 grams or less.
 They also look at failure to thrive in infants and toddlers from the time they are born up until the age of 3.

-Having a child with low birth weight or failure to thrive can be very challenging.
+Having a child with low birth weight or failure to thrive can be very hard.
 As a parent, you are worried about your baby’s health and their future.
 In addition to needing to adjust to taking care of a new baby, you must also file for SSI benefits.
 Find more information here about SSI benefits for children.
 Therefore, you should get help from us.
 If you need help, then contact Cannon Disability today for help filing your child’s SSI claim.

 HOW DOES THE SSA EVALUATE DISABILITY FOR LOW BIRTH WEIGHT?